tommyreins/tommyreins.github.io/_pages/about.md

 ### 2023

-I'm ready to launch our MVP! *More to be revealed soon.*
+🚀 Launching an MVP. *More to be revealed soon.*

 Also, very excited to post some [poems](/poems/) and my [guide to résumé perfection](https://novoresume.com/career-blog/how-to-spell-resume).